LaunchCodeEducation/web-fundamentals/python2vs3/README.md

+---
-# Python 2 versus Python 3
+title: Python 2 versus Python 3
+---

 To date, we've used Python 3 in this course.
 However, Unit 2 makes use of Python 2.
 The reason for this is that much of our work will be done using Google App Engine, and it uses Python 2.
 There are quite a few differences between the two versions, but you won't encounter most of them.